Third place playoff: Little League World Series

-Defunct third place playoff games
+Defunct third-place playoff games

-Many sports tournaments do not have a third place playoff, mostly due to a lack of interest from the competitors and also from the fans.
-Several of the most celebrated knockout tournaments — the FA Cup Third-fourth place matches (1970–1974), the NCAA Men's Division I Basketball Championship (1946–1981) and the UEFA European Championships (1960-1980) — did feature the third place game for a period of time, but later abandoned it.
-The game was usually played immediately preceding the championship game, but was not nationally televised.
-For most of its years, the NCAA featured consolation games in both regional play and within the Final Four.
-However, as the field expanded beyond 32 teams, the game lost significance.
-Eliminating the game also allowed the losing teams to return home rather than remaining in the Final Four city for an additional two days to play a game holding less interest than the championship.
+Many sports tournaments do not have a third-place playoff, mostly due to a lack of interest from the competitors and also from the fans.
+Several of the most celebrated knockout tournaments did feature a game for a period of time, but later abandoned it – for example, the FA Cup third-fourth place matches (1970–1974), the UEFA European Championships (1960–1980), and the NCAA Division I men's basketball tournament (1946–1981).
+At the NCAA tourney, the third-place game was usually played immediately preceding the championship game, but was not nationally televised.
+Until 1976, the NCAA had consolation games in both regional play and the Final Four.
+However, as the field expanded beyond 32 teams, the game lost significance; the regional third-place games were not played after 1975, and the last national third-place game was in 1981.
+Eliminating the game also allowed the losing teams of the semifinals to return home rather than remaining in the Final Four city for an additional two days to play a game holding much less interest than the championship.